ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

         publishVstsFeed: 'Test'
 ```

 I've decided to use a [normal job](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#job) instead of a [deployment job](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#deployment-job).
-The reason is that you need an environment when using a deployment job (see next section about publishing the release package) and we don't have any need for it at this stage.
+The reason is that you need an environment when using a deployment job and we don't have any need for it at this stage.
+We will for the last stage though.

-This stage will start automatically after the build stage has succeeded.
+This stage will start automatically after the _Build_ stage has succeeded.
 The first step `checkout: none` is to skip the checkout of the repository.
 We don't need any code checked out here.
 We only need the prerelease NuGet package which is available as an artifact.

 That's were the second step comes in.
 The [DownloadPipelineArtifact](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/download-pipeline-artifact?view=azure-devops) task will download any artifacts that were published in the pipeline at an earlier stage.
 They will be available in the `$(Pipeline.Workspace)` folder.